Laci1953/Cowgol_on_CP_M/GAMES/Bowling/readme.txt

 The Bowling game is a good example of using code stored in HiTech libraries.

+It runs on any Z80 machine provided with a VT100 compatible terminal.

 It must be compiled, on any CP/M 64 KB RAM computer, using the following command line:

 >cowgol -b -o -lcowgol bowling.cow